-Nagstamon is a Nagios status monitor for the desktop.
-It connects to multiple Nagios, Icinga, Opsview, Centreon, Op5 Monitor/Ninja, Check_MK Multisite and Thruk monitoring servers and resides in systray or as a floating statusbar at the desktop showing a brief summary of critical, warning, unknown, unreachable and down hosts and services and pops up a detailed status overview when moving the mouse pointer over it.
-Connecting to displayed hosts and services is easily established by context menu via SSH, RDP and VNC or any self defined actions.
+Nagstamon is a status monitor for the desktop.
+It connects to multiple Nagios, Icinga, Opsview, Centreon, Op5 Monitor/Ninja, Checkmk and Thruk monitoring servers.
+It resides in systray, as a floating statusbar or fullscreen at the desktop showing a brief summary of critical, warning, unknown, unreachable and down hosts and services.
+It pops up a detailed status overview when being touched by the mouse pointer.
+Connections to displayed hosts and services are easily established by context menu via SSH, RDP, VNC or any self defined actions.
 Users can be notified by sound.
 Hosts and services can be filtered by category and regular expressions.

 It is inspired by Nagios Checker for Firefox – just without an open Firefox window all the time to monitor the network.

 Nagstamon is released under the GPLv2 and free to use and modify.